Haroun-Azoulay/papernest/README.md

-# the Project is technical test for papernest.
+# the Project is technical test for papernest

+.

 I have a CSV who contains coverage mobile in lambert data.
 And i must call Api gouv to retrieve coordonates and verifiy with a specific circonference the coverage 2G : 30km, 3G : 5km,4G : 10km, if it's true or wrong.